-Fig. 139: Basic settings
+Fig. 169: Basic settings

-Advanced Configuration (license required)
+Advanced Configuration

-The available configuration parameters are thematically grouped in tiles.
-The Advanced Configuration tiles are only visible if the required license key has been installed, otherwise only the basic settings are available.
+The available configuration parameters are thematically grouped in tiles 2 .
 Clicking on a tile opens the topic area and tabs for the associated sub-topics.

 Some of the topics contain graphical configuration items, such as those for defining exposure windows or detection areas.
-For more information on how to operate these configuration items (see Graphical operation, p.
-259).
+For more information on how to operate these configuration items see Graphical Operation, p.
+318.